 No wonder!
 Just the harbour alone is full of interest, lined with bustling restaurants, seafood bars, cafés and art galleries.
 It's also a famous town for artists: often seated quietly behind easels around the port, their brushes squiggle to capture the varying scenes and ambience.

 This giant pot of steaming moules (mussels) sums up the fresh seafood and fish that's caught daily in Honfleur.
 We often see bikers whizz up the autoroute from Paris just for their Sunday lunch plate of oysters or mussels sold on the harbour!

-Depending on the daily catch, the fish market is on every morning from Thursdays to Sundays at the Jetée de Transit.
-Here you’ll find everything from cod and mackerel to scallops (coquilles Saint-Jacques) and prawns or shrimps.
+Depending on the daily catch, the fish market is every morning, Thursdays to Sundays at the Jetée de Transit.
+Here you'll find everything from cod and mackerel to scallops (coquilles Saint-Jacques) and prawns or shrimps.

 The old town is what makes Honfleur so particularly charmant and so French.
 Its quaint narrow streets and pretty cobbled squares are crammed with half-timbered houses, juxtaposed with wooden and slate houses, many on 7 floors.

 Don't forget to look up, as there are many historical plaques indicating famous birthplaces (Eugène Boudin, Erik Satie, Alphonse Allais...).
 More on composer, Erik Satie, below.
 Incidentally, he lived in Paris next to the Montmartre museum - for more, see my online chocolate and pastry guide to Montmartre.

 St Catherine's Church dates back to the 15th century.
 Constructed by local ship-builders, it's primarily made of wood and resembles an upturned ship's hull.
 St Catherine's tower is separate across the square and houses the bells.